Want to join a growing TV industry? Then this is the course for you.

 It was a really practical degree.
 We weren’t just sitting down and writing essays.
 We were going out and creating meaningful projects.
 It was focused on real skills, which helped us get jobs when we graduated.
 We had a lot of advice on interviews, CVs and preparing ourselves for work.
 My final year project won a Royal Television Society award and was nominated for a Grierson British Documentary Award.

-Get ahead with our Creative Skillset accredited degree
+Get ahead with our Creative Screenskills accredited degree

 Be taught by television professionals on a course approved by the UK TV industry.
 We have connections with global companies and leading freelance producers, directors, editors and screenwriters.
 On graduation you will be recognised by the industry as a 'work-ready' graduate.

-Ranked in the top 20 for media and film
+Ranked in the top 20 for film production and photography

-One of the UK’s best universities for television production, we’re ranked in the UK top 20 for teaching satisfaction by the Guardian University Guide 2017.
+One of the UK’s best universities for television production, we’re ranked in the UK top 20 by the Guardian University Guide 2020.